-All receivables are reported at their gross values and, where appropriate, are reduced by the estimated portion that is expected to be uncollectible.
-At December 31, 2021, management has recorded an allowance of \$169,937 for contractual allowances and uncollectible ambulance service fees.
+All receivables are reported at their gross value and, where appropriate, are reduced by the estimated portion that is expected to be uncollectible.
+At December 31, 2022, management has recorded an allowance of \$169,489 for contractual allowances and uncollectible ambulance service fees.
 All receivables are expected to be collected within one year.